A delicious looking glass of Vietnamese egg coffee, with a thick creamy topping and sprinkles on top.

 I’d found a coffee shop that got egg-ceptional reviews.
 The staff at ByC were very friendly and seemed pleased I was going to have my first ever egg coffee with them.

 The exterior of a pretty pink pastel coffee shop with a large window.
-The name above the shop is By C
+The name above the shop is By C. A place for Trying Vietnamese Egg Coffee

 By C coffee shop in Da Nang